 - 1. The Congo is a resource-rich, food-deficit, middle-income country that has the potential to reach all the targets for Sustainable Development Goal (SDG) 2 by 2030.
 The country continues to face high poverty and inequalities, recurring localized conflict, regional insecurity, macroeconomic instability and high rates of malnutrition and food insecurity.
 Gender inequalities and disability status have a direct impact on poverty. - 2.
 Oil exports account for 85 percent of government revenue2 and for the bulk of the Congo's international foreign reserves.
 The 2014 global oil price slump strained public finances and limited the Government's ability to provide social services and invest in economic growth. - 3.
 A resurgence of hostilities in Pool department in April 2016 had serious humanitarian consequences.
 The December 2017 cessation-of-hostilities agreement, however, has led to enhanced access for humanitarian actors. - 4.
-Armed conflict in Pool department and the subsequent population displacement have been linked to a range of human rights violations, including extra-judicial killings, beatings, torture and gender-based violence.
-Displaced women with little or no income who fled without their husbands or partners were particularly affected by violence. - 5.
+Armed conflict in Pool department has led to large-scale population displacement and widespread insecurity.
+Displaced women with little or no income who fled without their husbands or partners were particularly affected by the violence. - 5.
 External factors play an important role in the country's capacity to eliminate hunger.
 These include a relatively volatile political and economic context in the region (including in the Central African Republic and the Democratic Republic of the Congo), generating periodic arrivals of new refugees in the Congo. - 6.
 Climate change is expected to aggravate food insecurity and threaten socio-economic stability.
 The Congo ranks 45th among the countries most vulnerable to climate change and is the 19th least ready to leverage investments for climate adaptation.3